timescale/docs/timescaledb/how-to-guides/replication-and-ha/about-ha.md

 replicating partition root tables, which are
 [not currently supported][postgres-partition-limitations].

-This tutorial outline the basic configuration needed to set up streaming replication on one or more replicas, covering both synchronous and asynchronous options.
-It assumes you have at least two separate instances of TimescaleDB running.
-If you're using our [Docker Image][timescale-docker], we recommend using a [PostgreSQL entrypoint script][docker-postgres-scripts] to run the configuration.
-For our sample Docker configuration and run scripts, check out our [Streaming Replication Docker Repository][timescale-streamrep-docker].

 PostgreSQL achieves streaming replication by having replicas continuously stream the WAL from the primary database.
 See the official [replication documentation](https://www.postgresql.org/docs/current/static/warm-standby.html#STREAMING-REPLICATION)